f-rumblefish/Utility/README.md

 3. www.medium.com
 4. www.stackoverflow.com

-Thanks for the creator and the community of these sites.
+Thanks to the creator and the community of these sites.